amplab/ray/README.md

-# Orchestra
+# Photon

-Orchestra is a distributed execution framework with a Python-like programming model.
+Photon is a distributed execution framework with a Python-like programming model.
+Ask questions on the [photon-users mailing list](https://groups.google.com/forum/#!forum/photon-users)!

 ## Setup